-Uscom will also target BP+ and SprioSonic sales in the US in 2017.
-Both devices have reimbursement in the US, an essential requirement for sales in this market, and their release is ideally timed to coincide with an increasing incidence and social awareness of hypertension and asthma/COPD monitoring, and expanding eHealth opportunities.
+The US market is likely to grow significantly once the BP+ and SprioSonic devices are FDA registered.
+Both devices have reimbursement in the US, an essential requirement for sales in this market, and both are ideally timed to coincide with an increasing incidence and social awareness of hypertension and asthma/COPD monitoring.